London Showcase Concerts

-Recipients of the BBT Special Chamber Music Prize 2016, given in memory of Claudio Abbado, Italy's Quartetto Lyskamm bring two major works from the 19th and 20th century to 22 Mansfield Street.
+Recipients of the BBT Special Chamber Music Prize 2016, given in memory of Claudio Abbado, Italy’s Quartetto Lyskamm brought two major works from the 19th and 20th century to 22 Mansfield Street.

 5 July 2016 at 22 Mansfield Street, London W1